anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/1-leiningen-101.md

 ## Your very own project

-Lets create you a very real Clojure project, where you can mess around as much as you want.
+Let's create you a very real Clojure project, where you can mess around as much as you want.
 We call this project **sandbox**.
 For the rest of the guide feel free to use this project for anything you wish to try out.